 , but the radioactivity shuts the robot down.
 Meanwhile, the submarine of Commander Carl Nelson is damaged, giving him, Lt.
 Commander Jiro Nomura, and Lt.
 Susan Watson the opportunity to investigate Mondo Island's legend of King Kong.
 Susan gets left behind and gets attacked by Gorosaurus

 .
 King Kong comes to her defense, and Susan and the others flee to the submarine.
 Susan manages to persuade Kong to let them leave, and this becomes worldwide news.
 Dr. Who and the other catch wind of this, deciding to kidnap Kong and later the trio in order to dig up Element X. Kong could withstand the radiation but couldn't be mind controlled, and he flees toward Tokyo.
 Susan and the others manage to escape Dr. Who, who sends Mechani-Kong after Kong.
 With Susan captured by Mechani-Kong, Kong is determined to rescue her in a battle on Tokyo Tower...

 - Disney Villain Death: Mechani-Kong, and a rather brutal one at that when you think about it.

 - Even Evil Has Standards: As the representative of her country, Madame X wanted Element X so her people could become a nuclear power like America and the USSR.
-She had little qualms with contacting a dubious group like Dr. Hu's, nor of their less than legal methods.
+She had little qualms with contacting a dubious group like Dr. Who's, nor of their less than legal methods.
 She puts her foot down when the heroes and later the ordinary citizens of Japan are endangered.
-There's the pragmatic side of not having her country cause an international incident, but she risks her life to stop Dr. Hu's destructive ways.
+There's the pragmatic side of not having her country cause an international incident, but she risks her life to stop Dr. Who's destructive ways.